 Open-net pen fish farms rear fish in large cages that are suspended in the ocean.
 The only barrier between the farmed fish and the surrounding environment is a net, so water flows from the ocean through the farms.
 The farms can be located in offshore or coastal environments, though most are found in sheltered areas like bays.

-Over 90% of open-net pen fish farms in British Columbia farm a non-native species, Atlantic salmon (Salmo salar).
+Over 95% of the biomass produced by open-net pen fish farms in British Columbia consists of a non-native species, Atlantic salmon (Salmo salar).
 Most of these Atlantic salmon originate from Norway, where they are reared in freshwater before being transferred to B.C.’s open-net pen farms as smolts.

 Threats from open-net pen fish farms are harming wild salmon and damaging coastal ecosystems